karx/karx.github.io/SmartBike/Specs/README.md

     * Integrations with maps for Navigation control
     * Bike booking
     * On-ride experience
+* Realtime SmartBike Services
 * Bike Simulator
 To test and work the SBS.

 ### Design Constraints